iTwin/imodel-transformer/sheet-transformation.md

       });

       const importer = new IModelImporter(iModel);

-      importer.doNotUpdateElementIds.add(documentListModelId); // Do not update the documentListModelId, this is the one we've created for this iModel to receive the sheet template. transformer = new SheetTransformer(seedDb, importer, arr[0].id, sheetName);
+      // Do not update the documentListModelId, this is the one we've created for this iModel to receive the sheet template.
+      // We do this in order to keep the properties of the documentListModel that we set in `createSheetInternal`.
+      // Without this line the documentListModel's properties in the source iModel overwrite the target iModel's documentListModel. importer.doNotUpdateElementIds.add(documentListModelId);

+      transformer = new SheetTransformer(seedDb, importer, arr[0].id, sheetName);

       // Tell the transformer to treat the documentListModel id in the source `0x20000000009` as the same as the one we have created in the target.
-This allows for all children elements of the documentListModel in the source such as the sheetModel to also make their way into the target iModel under the `documentListModel` transformer.context.remapElement("0x20000000009", documentListModelId);
+      // This allows for all children elements of the documentListModel in the source such as the sheetModel to also make their way into the target iModel under the `documentListModel` transformer.context.remapElement("0x20000000009", documentListModelId);

-      // bring all data(drawing graphics, line styles, etc) in arr[0] to the blank sheetModel.
+      // bring all data (drawing graphics, line styles, etc) in arr[0] to the blank sheetModel.
-      This is a similar thought process to the documentListModel remapping, we want all children elements of the sheetModel in the source like drawing graphics, line styles etc to end up as children of the sheetModel that we created in the target. transformer.context.remapElement(arr[0].id, sheetModelId);
+      // This is a similar thought process to the documentListModel remapping, we want all children elements of the sheetModel in the source like drawing graphics, line styles etc to end up as children of the sheetModel that we created in the target. transformer.context.remapElement(arr[0].id, sheetModelId);

       // export contents and sub-models to the target iModel